jkz/lush/README.md

 emulator.

-It is not technically a "(login) shell" but you use it where you would normally logging in to a server with ssh.
+It is not technically a "(login) shell" but you use it where you would normally log in to a server with ssh.
 Or instead of opening a terminal on your own computer.

 The goal of lush is to reinvent interaction with an operating system.
 Currently there are two major players: the command line and graphical shells.
 Lush is a